Seattle Child Custody Lawyer

 - The child’s relationship with each parent

-In addition to these matters, both the parents’ and child’s wishes regarding the final custody decision could impact the final ruling.
-However, a child’s input will only be considered when they are thought to be able to make an intelligent judgement.
+In addition to these matters, both the parents and child’s wishes regarding the final custody decision could impact the final ruling.
+However, a child’s input will only be considered when they are thought to be able to make an intelligent judgment.
 While there is no specific age where a child is thought to be “mature enough” in the eyes of the law, children 12 and older are typically afforded the space to voice their preferences.

 Still, while older children may make their voices heard, the court is not obligated to abide by their requests.
-Rather, the preference is just another consideration used in tandem with the other factors listed above.
+Rather, preference is just another consideration used in tandem with the other factors listed above.